What is Anonymous Sexual Assault Reporting?

 Will I Remain Anonymous?

 Victims should be assured that we will protect their desire to remain confidential.
-Employees fielding these reports by phone should accept the amount of information the caller offers; if the caller chooses not to answer some of the questions, that is acceptable.
 These reports will be filed in our Crime Analysis Unit and will not be made a part of a case file in records unless the victim later decides to come forward with an official report.

 Who Else Can I Call For Assistance?